jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

   - typically allowed:  requests for linking, redirects, form submissions, embedding of resources from other origins (e.g., scripts, css stylesheets, images, media, fonts, iframes)
   - typically restricted: cross-origin requests (where resources are being accessed programmatically using APIs such as `XMLHttpRequest` or `fetch`)

+- **Scheme name** (in URI context) : a specification for assigning identifiers within that scheme; isn't related specifically to a protocol, but it identifies which protocol should be used to access the resource;  URI scheme names are found on [IANA website](https://www.iana.org/assignments/uri-schemes/uri-schemes.xhtml) [25]
+  - generally, scheme names are in lowercase (e.g., `http`) and protocols in uppercase (e.g., `HTTP`) [25]

 - **Secure HTTP (HTTPS)** : the use of TLS to encrypt the requests/responses associated with HTTP (i.e., not send them as strings, which are susceptible to *packet sniffing*) [23]

 - **Session Hijacking** : when a hacker obtains the session id and can access the web application as if they are an authenticated user; does not require the username/pw [23]